-In order to fully understand how Redshift crafts a story from start to finish, we must first understand the players involved.
+To fully understand how Redshift crafts a story from start to finish, we must first understand the players involved.

 As mentioned earlier, Autodesk’s industry teams are the go-to source of industry expertise and surfacing compelling customer success stories that align with the company’s business strategy.

-Role within the Redshift team
+Role within the Redshift team: